 Australia's Ambassador to Kazakhstan is resident in Moscow, and makes regular visits to Kazakhstan.
 In January 2005, Australia established an Honorary Consulate in Almaty (the position is currently vacant).
 Kazakhstan's Ambassador to Australia, is resident in Singapore.
 Kazakhstan has a Consulate-General in Sydney and has Honorary Consuls in Perth and Melbourne.

-At the 2011 census, 1,106 Australian residents declared they were born in Kazakhstan.
+According to the Australian Bureau of Statistics, as of 2019, 2,310 Australian residents declared they were born in Kazakhstan.

 The two Governments signed an Agreement on Economic and Commercial Cooperation, which came into force on 2 June 2004.
 The agreement aims to facilitate trade, investment and economic cooperation between the two countries.
 As part of Kazakhstan's WTO accession process, Australia concluded a bilateral market access agreement on goods and services with Kazakhstan in 2008.

-Kazakhstan is Australia’s leading trading partner in Central Asia, however, the level of trade between Australia and Kazakhstan remains modest.
-Two-way merchandise trade in 2014 was worth A$22million.
-Australia’s exports to Kazakhstan, worth A$19million, consisted principally of manufactured goods..
-Imports from Kazakhstan, worth A$2.3 million, consisted mostly of pig iron.
+Kazakhstan is Australia's leading trading partner in Central Asia, however, the level of trade between Australia and Kazakhstan remains modest.
+Two-way merchandise trade with Kazakhstan in 2018-19 was worth A$28.5 million.
+Australia's exports to Kazakhstan, worth A$21 million, consisted principally of manufactured goods.
+Imports from Kazakhstan, worth A$7.5 million, consisted mostly of Copper and Pig-iron.
 Some trade is handled through intermediate markets such as Russia, China and the Netherlands.

-Australian investment in Kazakhstan totalled A$106 million in 2014.
-Several Australian companies are active in Kazakhstan, including Worley Parsons, Iluka Resources, Orica, Ausenco, Jupiter Energy, Gloria Jean’s Coffees, Rio Tinto and the Snowy Mountains Engineering Corporation (SMEC).
+Australian investment in Kazakhstan totalled A$81 million in 2018.
+Several Australian companies are active in Kazakhstan, including Worley Parsons, Iluka Resources, Orica, Ausenco, Jupiter Energy, Gloria Jean's Coffees, Rio Tinto and the Snowy Mountains Engineering Corporation (SMEC).
 In addition Macquarie Group has an interest in Kazakhstan through its $630 million Macquarie Russia & CIS Infrastructure Fund (MRIF).